 Summer In Banff Biggest Shock: Sunset Is Really Late

-So you’re going to bed when it’s still light outside, which my body did not understand.
+One of the biggest shocks to visiting Banff in June is that the sun sets extremely late!
+By the end of June in Banff, the sun would set around 10:00 P.M. and it really only got dark around midnight.
+So you’re most likely going to bed when it’s still light outside, which my body did not understand.
 It would feel like it was 5:00 P.M. when it was really 9:00 P.M..

 Use The Longer Days To Your Advantage

-Although it might be harder to fall asleep, try to use these extremely long days in Banff in June to your advantage…
+Although it might be harder to fall asleep at night, try to use these extremely long days in Banff in June to your advantage… You can stay out later or wake up early for sunrise to catch the popular sights before the crowds arrive (like Lake Louise!).

 With the sun staying out later, you also don’t have to worry about driving anywhere in the dark.
-So you can enjoy the days to their fullest!
+So you can really enjoy the days to their fullest!

 Need A Place To Stay In Banff?
 Hotel Recommendations